lokapal-xyz/education/content/howtodao/02-dao-administration/Legal-and-Compliance-Considerations/Regulatory-Compliance.md

 Legal wrappers can help DAOs sign contracts, hold assets, and limit legal liabilities.

 ### **Treasury and Financial Compliance**
-DAOs managing significant funds must comply with financial regulations, such as:
+DAOs managing significant funds could be forced to comply with financial regulations, such as:

 - **Anti-Money Laundering (AML) and Know Your Customer (KYC)**: Some jurisdictions may require DAOs to implement identity verification for members handling treasury transactions.
 - **Taxation Strategies**: DAOs earning revenue or distributing funds may need to report taxable income and pay applicable taxes in certain jurisdictions.